-When working as a shoe salesperson nothing is more emotionally raging than when a parent walks in and asks, “I want a supportive shoe for my child because I want him/her to have a healthy back and knees when he/she gets older.”
-This request comes up in every concerned parent.
-They think they are taking care of their child’s future, when in fact, they are doing just the opposite.
-Concerned parents are so determined to get the most supportive and cushioned shoe for their child that there is absolutely no stopping them.
-They are adamant that their children wear the “best shoe” with complete disregard for the realistic negative effects on the development of their child’s feet.
-I’ve gotten into many heated debates with such parents but they are so brainwashed, there is no chance of talking sense into them.
-And so as a result I, as the shoe salesperson, am forced to sell what the parent thinks is best for the child instead of what is best in reality.
+As a shoe salesperson, nothing is more frustrating than when a parent says, “I want a supportive shoe for my child because I want him/her to have a healthy back and knees when he/she gets older.”
+This request comes up with every concerned parent: hey think they are taking care of their child’s future, when in fact, they are doing just the opposite.
+These parents are so determined to get the most supportive and cushioned shoe for their child that there is absolutely no stopping them.
+They are adamant that their child wear the “best shoe” with complete disregard for the realistically negative effects on the development of their child’s feet.
+As a result shoe salespeople are forced to sell what the parent thinks is best for the child instead of what is best in reality.